 \section{Fano case}

 In this section, we apply our main theorem to the case of a Fano spherical manifold equipped with its anticanonical polarization.

-\begin{thm} Assume that \(\variety\) is \(\bbQ\)-Fano and that \(\lineBundle\) is (a multiple of) the anticanonical \(\bbQ\)-line bundle of \(\variety\).
+\begin{thm} Assume that \(\variety\) is \(\bbQ\)-Fano and that \(\lineBundle\) is $($a multiple of\;$)$ the anticanonical \(\bbQ\)-line bundle of \(\variety\).
 Then \(L_{r+1}\) is positive on \(\polytope\). \end{thm}

-This shows, with a very straighforward proof, that for spherical Fano varieties, \(\group\)-uniform K-stability is equivalent to \(\group\)-stc K-polystability, and allows to recover the explicit combinatorial condition for this obtained in \cite{DelKSSV}.
+This shows, with a very straightforward proof, that for spherical Fano varieties, \(\group\)-uniform K-stability is equivalent to \(\group\)-stc K-polystability and allows one to recover the explicit combinatorial condition for this obtained in \cite{DelKSSV}.

 \begin{proof} Assume for simplicity that \(\variety\) is Gorenstein and \(\lineBundle=K_X^{-1}\).
 Apart from notational issues, the general case is the same.
-Assume furthermore that \(K_X^{-1}\) is equipped with its canonical \(\group\) linearization.
+Assume furthermore that \(K_X^{-1}\) is equipped with its canonical \(\group\)-linearization.

-The proposition will follow from the judicious choice \(\weightSection = 2\halfSum_X = \sum_{\alpha\in\relevantRoots}\alpha\) and two steps: \begin{enumerate} \item using Remark~\ref{rem_expression_L}, we can assume that \(n_i=1\) for all \(i\) in the expression of \(L_m\), \item we can replace \(2\halfSum\) with \(2\halfSum_X\) in the expression of \(L_m\). \end{enumerate}
+The proposition will follow from the judicious choice \(\weightSection = 2\halfSum_X = \sum_{\alpha\in\relevantRoots}\alpha\) and two steps: \begin{enumerate} \item Using Remark~\ref{rem_expression_L}, we can assume that \(n_i=1\) for all \(i\) in the expression of \(L_m\). \item We can replace \(2\halfSum\) with \(2\halfSum_X\) in the expression of \(L_m\). \end{enumerate}